julianbalog/devshell.io/blog/kubernetes-secrets-in-microk8s/README.md

 value="107 56 115 ..."
 ```

-To get a more readable and user-friendly representation of the related content, run the following command:
+To get a more readable and user-friendly representation of the related content, run the following command to decode the sequence of ASCII character codes into plain text:

 ```
 echo "$value" | awk '{